-In addition to being very low calorie (and delicious!), however, broccoli has many other great benefits that make it an excellent addition to any diet plan.
+In addition to being very low calorie (and delicious!), however, broccoli has many other significant benefits that make it an excellent addition to any diet plan.

 Reduced Cancer Risk

-To begin with, broccoli and other vegetables like it, referred to as cruciferous vegetables, are proven to help lower the risk of cancer.
-While broccoli can be effective at cutting the risk of all types of cancer, it is believed to be particularly effective at fighting lung cancer and colon cancer thanks to the healthy sulforaphane it contains.
+Firstly, broccoli and other cruciferous vegetables have been shown to help reduce the risk of cancer.
+While it can effectively reduce the risk of all types of cancer, it is thought to be particularly effective in fighting lung and bowel cancer, thanks to the healthy sulforaphane it contains.

-And, let's face it; if you're dealing with cancer, you're not going to care a thing about your weight or much of anything, which is why this health benefit of broccoli is one of the best and most important - it can potentially help you to live a long and healthy life.
+And let's face it, when you're fighting cancer, you're not going to care about your weight or much of anything else, so this health benefit of broccoli is one of the best and most important - it can potentially help you live a long and healthy life.

-Like many fruits and vegetables, broccoli has a high water content.
-This not only means that broccoli can keep you flushed out and thus stave off bloating, but it also means that you’ll fill up fast when you eat it!
+Like many fruits and vegetables, it has a high water content.
+This not only means that it can keep you flushed out and thus stave off bloating, but it also means that you’ll fill up fast when you eat it!

 If you’re one of the few who doesn’t love the taste of broccoli, don’t worry.
 This vegetable can be added to just about anything for easier consumption.

-Broccoli is chock full of important vitamins and nutrients, and one of its most important is Vitamin K. Vitamin K can help the body to more easily absorb calcium, which can reduce the risk of kidney stones and help to protect bone health.
+This vegetable is full of important vitamins and nutrients, and one of the most important is vitamin K. Vitamin K can help the body absorb calcium more easily, which can reduce the risk of kidney stones and help protect bone health.

-Strong, healthy bones are very important throughout life, and especially during those periods where you're hitting the gym, so eat up!
-As you can see, broccoli is a great addition to your diet plan, so start adding it to your plate today.
+Strong, healthy bones are very important throughout life, and especially during those times when you're hitting the gym, so eat up!
+As you can see, broccoli is an important addition to your diet plan, so start adding it to your plate today.

 Like What You Read?
 Be Sociable, Comment, And Share It!
 Thanks.